Welcome

 Our maps and models provide a solid foundation for exploration, regardless of whether the properties are grassroots or relatively advanced.
 A well-made geological map, when combined with surface geochemistry, geophysics or seismic, guides drilling and ultimately saves exploration dollars.
 Likewise, engineering projects will benefit from maps of superficial deposits and geological hazards, such as compressible soils, abandoned mine workings and landslips.

-Specialised Geological Mapping Ltd (‘SGM’) ran the first edition of this training course in September 2023.
-Warren Pratt and Chris Gordon led the trip, planned to become an annual occurrence.
-The course was over-subscribed and we squeezed in a few extra bodies.
+Specialised Geological Mapping Ltd (‘SGM’) ran the third edition of this training course in May 2025.
+Warren Pratt and Luca Smeraglia led the trip, which is run every two years.
+In intervening years we run a porphyry-skarn mapping course in Turkey.